DETAILED ACTION

 Claim 14:

-Step 1: Claim 14 is directed to a controller circuit, which is directed to a machine, one of the statutory categories.
+Step 1: Claim 14 is directed to a controller circuit as depending from claim 1, corresponding to a machine, one of the statutory categories.
+The analysis for patent eligibility of claim 1 is incorporated herein.

-Step 2A Prong 1: Please see analysis of independent claim 1.
+Step 2A Prong 1: Please see analysis of independent claim 1 above.

 Step 2A Prong 2: This judicial exception is not integrated into a practical application.
 The claim further recites “nonlinear plant is a power converter circuit” – these are mere instructions to apply the judicial exception using a generic computer programmed with a generic class of computer algorithm.
 See MPEP 2106.05(f).
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea.